 “I’ll pencil you in.”

 “Very good.”
-Thorsten nodded, shot a last disgruntled look at the crack in the hotel room door, and started off at a brisk pace toward the elevators.
+Thorsten nodded and shot a last disgruntled look at the crack in the hotel room door, then started off at a brisk pace toward the elevators.

-Jules heaved an annoyed sigh and slipped back into the room, shutting the door firmly behind him.
+Jules heaved a sigh and slipped back into the room, shutting the door firmly behind him.

 “Daddy disapproves?”
 Rory looked up from the table with half a cream cheese pastry in his face.

 “He still sees me as a girl.”
 Jules picked up his satchel.
 “And he’s sexist.”